Hiring a Probate Attorney in North Carolina

-Probate in North Carolina typically costs 2%–4% of the estate value in attorney feesN.C.G.S. § 28A-23-4 (reasonable compensation; no statutory percentage)Verified Apr 18, 2026, plus court filing fees, executor compensation, publication costs, and any required surety bond.
+Probate in North Carolina runs about $31,083 on a $500,000 estate — attorney feesN.C.G.S. § 28A-13-3(a)(19), § 28A-23-3(a) (attorney fees are a negotiated administration expense; no statutory schedule or percentage)Verified Jul 14, 2026, court filing fees, executor compensation, publication costs, and any required surety bond.
 Attorney fees in North Carolina are negotiated, so the actual cost depends on the firm and complexity.
-Total all-in costs typically run 3-8% of estate value.
 The North Carolina probate calculator gives a detailed estimate based on estate value.

 North Carolina runs supervised probate as the default, meaning the court is involved at every step of the process — hearings for executor appointment, asset inventories, accounting reports, and final distributions.
 That procedural overhead is what drives both the cost and the timeline of North Carolina probate.
 It's also why living trusts are popular here: they bypass the court entirely.

-North Carolina allows estates under $20,000 to use a simplified small estate affidavit procedure, which is a form rather than a court case and typically doesn't require an attorney.
+North Carolina allows estates under $20,000 to use a simplified Affidavit for Collection of Personal Property procedure, which is a form rather than a court case and typically doesn't require an attorney.
 For larger estates, formal probate is involved enough that retaining counsel is usually practical — the procedural work is what they're there for.
 Use the North Carolina probate calculator to estimate the costs.

 In North Carolina, the situations where retaining counsel is typically worth the cost are: blended families with children from prior relationships; ownership of a business, rental property, or significant investment assets; special-needs dependents who need a special-needs trust to preserve benefits; substantial property held in multiple states.
 If none of these describe your situation, the simpler online and DIY tools are often enough.